DaRon Bland

 DaRon Bland (/dəˈrɒn/ də-RON; born July 12, 1999) is an American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Sacramento State Hornets before transferring to the Fresno State Bulldogs.
 The Cowboys selected Bland in the fifth round of the 2022 NFL draft.
 In 2023, he led the NFL with 9 interceptions and set the NFL single-season record for most interceptions returned for a touchdown with five; this also tied Ken Houston's record for the most defensive touchdowns in a single season.

 Early life

 Bland grew up in Modesto, California, and attended Central Catholic High School, playing receiver on the football team as well as running track and field.
 He was named the Valley Oak League Defensive Player of the Year as a senior.

 College career

 Bland began his college career at Sacramento State.
 As a junior, he was named first-team All-Big Sky Conference after recording 43 tackles, 6.5 tackles for loss, one sack, and forced fumbles with two interceptions and eight passes broken up.
-After his senior season was canceled and moved to the spring of 2021 due to the COVID-19 pandemic in the United States, Bland entered the NCAA Transfer Portal.
+After his senior season was canceled and moved to the spring of 2021 due to the COVID-19 pandemic, Bland entered the NCAA Transfer Portal.

 Bland ultimately committed to transfer to Fresno State.
-In his only season with the Bulldogs he recorded 45 tackles with five passes defended and two interceptions in 13 games played.
+In his only season with the Bulldogs, he recorded 45 tackles with five passes defended and two interceptions in 13 games played.